 The draft rule was put out for public consultation until April 17.

-“The review could potentially offer a long-term solution to disputes over the audit requirement between China and the United States, reducing the risk of Chinese companies being delisted from U.S. stock exchanges,” wrote Ken Cheung Kin Tai, strategist chief of Asian currencies at Mizuho Bank, in a note on Monday.
+“The review might potentially offer a long-term solution to disputes over the audit requirement between China and the United States, reducing the risk of Chinese companies being delisted from U.S. stock exchanges,” wrote Ken Cheung Kin Tai, strategist chief of Asian currencies at Mizuho Bank, in a note on Monday.

-US regulators have long complained about the lack of access to Chinese companies’ books.
+US regulators have long complained regarding the lack of access to Chinese companies’ books.
 But Beijing, citing national security concerns, has resisted such scrutiny.
 It requires companies that are listed overseas to conduct their audits in mainland China, where they cannot be scrutinized by foreign agencies.

 In late 2020, the Holding Foreign Companies Accountable Act was signed into law, giving the Securities and Exchange Commission power to kick foreign firms off Wall Street if they don’t allow US regulators to review their audits for three consecutive years.